"Who is firstname.lastname@example.org? And why are they registering on my site?"

 Spam accounts generally can't do any harm on your website, but can clutter up your registration list and cause annoyance to your website admins.
 If you are set up to receive an email notification every time a user registers an account, we can turn this off for you, or get it sent to someone else instead, so let us know if this is the main issue for you.

 What can we do to reduce spam?

 There are many methods and tools that a website can employ to reduce spam, including third party programs and "modules" (plugins for websites on specific platforms).
 The challenge is to make sure that the barrier put in place doesn't prevent genuine users from registering an account on your website.

-In the past, we've used something called CAPTCHA (below) which presents a box of letters and numbers to users, and asks them to replicate it.
+We use something called CAPTCHA (below) which presents a box of letters and numbers to users and asks them to replicate it.
 If they can, they have proven that they must be human, and are allowed to proceed.